- Home

 Ethical Considerations

 Beyond legal obligations, ethical considerations should also be taken into account.
-This includes treating the housekeeper with respect and dignity, providing fair working conditions and ensuring you respect their need for a work-life balance.
+This includes treating your housekeeper with respect and dignity, providing fair working conditions and respecting their need for a work-life balance.
 Discrimination based on age, gender, ethnicity, religion or any other protected characteristic is illegal under the Equality Act 2010 and should be actively avoided.

-At Nannies Matter, we help to pair our clients with professional housekeepers, taking into account the needs and requirements of both sides.
-We can help you to navigate the employment process and understand your obligations, as well as what you should be expecting from your service or employment.
+At Nannies Matter, we help to pair our clients with professional housekeepers.
+We match families with experienced housekeepers who fit naturally into private households and support the lifestyle you want to maintain.
+We can help you to navigate the employment process and understand your obligations.

 For more information on housekeepers, 07736 337065 or fill out our online contact form and we'll be in touch at a time that’s suitable for you.